 United States Digital Service at the White House, Washington, DC

 May 2015 - April 2016

-With a team of product managers, developers, and UX designers, I worked as the Lead Visual Designer on the alpha release of the U.S. Web Design Standards.
-I designed open source, 508 compliant, and responsive UI components and a visual style guide for government websites.
+With a team of product managers, developers, and UX researchers, I worked as the lead visual designer on the alpha release of the U.S. Web Design Standards.
+I designed a visual style guide for government websites that was open source, 508 compliant, and composed of responsive UI components now used by over 100 government sites.
 I also helped out on the initial visual design and iconography for College Scorecard.

 AltSchool, San Francisco, CA

 June 2014 - August 2014

 I worked closely with the product manager, engineers, and UX researchers designing and implementing the teacher workflow.
 The teacher workflow consisted of assigning activities to students, grading, finding common core standards, and searching activities.
 I designed wireframes, performed user testing with teachers, designed high fidelity mockups, and helped with implementation in time for the launch of their first official school year.